How is Diversity Important to You?

 A ranking of #945 for ethnic diversity means Arlington Baptist University is above average nationally.

 This chart will display the diversity of undergraduate students at ABU if it is available.

 ABU ranks above average in ethnic diversity.

 The ethnic diversity of the faculty is below the national average.

-At Arlington Baptist University, the disparity between men and women on campus is on par with the national average.
-The undergraduate student body at ABU is mostly male.
+At Arlington Baptist University, the disparity between men and women on campus is lower than the national average.
+The undergraduate student body at ABU is equally balanced.

 Analyze Male/Female Diversity at ABU

 Where available, the chart below will include the male to female distribution among ABU's undergraduate students.

 The disparity between the counts of men and women at Arlington Baptist University is lower than the national average.